jarecoo/practice/notes.md

     * Takes Work to Keep Healthy (Boundaries)
     * Love People, Use Things.
 Not the other way around
     * Pragmatically, Humans Rely Heavily on Each Other (No Man is an Island)
-* Proper Personal Boundaries are Essential to Relationship Health
+* Proper Personal Boundaries are Essential to Healthy Relationships
-* Experiences and Memories Have Far Greater Value than Possessions and Material Goods
+* Experiences and Memories Have Far Greater Fulfillment Value than Possessions and Material Goods
 * Purposeful, Mindful Engagement in the Present Moment is Central to Happiness
 * A Slow, Simple, Focused Life is Preferable to a Fast, Complex, Scattered One
-* Don’t Deny the Dionysian - Connect with the Weltall
+* Have fun
 * Enough is Preferable to More
 * Action is Better than Analysis
 * You only get one body and one life, appreciate it and care for them
 * The Earth is the only home humanity has and it should be cared for
 * Technology is both a Powerful Ally and a Dangerous Enemy, Requires Awareness

+* Death Gives Life Meaning; The Natural World and Meaning
+* Have Fun
+* Live Life with Purpose - Find Your Meaning (See above Top 3)
+* Live Life on Purpose
+* Cultivate an Internal Locus of Control
+* Live in the Present Moment
+* Settle Down - Cultivate a Relaxed Attitude
+* Slow Down
+* Simplify
+* The Importance of Love
+* Be a Good Person; Leave the World Better than You Found It
+* Be Assertive; Set your Boundaries
+* Be Healthy - Mentally and Physically
+* Get Going: Analyze, Anticipate, but Act
+* Learn To be Disciplined
+* Be Smart
+* Be Judicious with Technology

 ## Principles, Practices, Strategies
 ### Death Gives Life Meaning; or, The Natural World and Meaning